zydou/arti/doc/dev/notes/rpc-meta-draft.md

   that has not received a final response.

 update
-: A JSON object whose type depends on the request.
+: A JSON object whose type depends on the request method.
   It is required on an update.

 result
-: A JSON object whose type depends on the request.
+: A JSON object whose contents depends on the request method.
   It is required on a successful final response.

 error
 : A JSON error object, format TBD.
   It is required on a failed final response.
+  Unlike a `result` and `update`, an error can be parsed and validated without knowing the request method.

 Any given response will have exactly one of
 "update", "result", and "error".